Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 these GPIOs as output will corrut the data sent by the GameBoy.

-If you take a look at IRQHandler examples for the STM32F4 you will notice some changes.
-The library functions normally used in the handler have been replaced by the specific operation.
+If you take a look at IRQHandler examples for the STM32F4 you will notice some differences.
+The library functions normally used in a handler have been replaced by the specific operation.
 This is because calling a function consumes some cycles (due to the context change) and also they contain asserts to verify the input, which consumes more cycles.
 We are short in cycles here, so we try to avoid